Banga stew has over the years topped the list of Nigerian stew recipes due to its uniqueness and blend of natural ingredients.

 If that is what you are looking to make, here is the recipe – Delta Banga Soup

-That is why it is a little bit easier for folks in rural areas while it remains difficult for people outside the country to find all the ingredients that are required.
+That is why it is a little easier for folks in rural areas while it remains difficult for people outside the country to find all the ingredients that are required.

 This is another kind of Nigerian stew popularly eaten by the Igbos and some other parts of Nigeria; I would prefer this stew above Nigerian tomato stew any day.